 We never saw Dinai again.
 She simply disappeared.
-I sent people back into Angola to search for her, but nobody knew anything.
-Thus it was that Moses came to stay with me at the mission.
+I sent people into Angola to search for her, but nobody knew anything.
+Thus it was that Moses came to stay at the mission.

 “Why was he called Moses and not Nau?”
 I asked.